qlaxd/hr-agent/docs/PRD.md

 ### 1.2 Product summary
 This document outlines the requirements for an internal AI-powered application designed to support the Talent Consultant team at KIBIT Solutions.
 The tool will integrate with the existing candidate database stored in Google Workspace to streamline and enhance the recruitment process.

 The core functionality includes matching candidates to specific job profiles by providing a relevance score and a concise evaluation for each.
 Additionally, it will feature a "helpdesk" function, allowing recruiters to ask natural language questions about the candidate pool.
-The initial version will focus on core functionality with a simple user interface, ensuring data security and compliance with KIBT's data policies are top priorities.
+The initial version will focus on core functionality with a simple user interface, ensuring data security and compliance with KIBIT's data policies are top priorities.

 ## 2. Goals
 ### 2.1 Business goals